scy-phy/minicps/README.md

 ## Testing ##

 You can intentionally skip a particular test adding/uncommenting `raise SkipTest`.
-You can see skipped test summary in the nosetest output.
+You can see skipped test summary in the nosetests output.

 If you want to run all the tests contained in the `topology_tests` module, type:

     # nosetests tests/topology_tests

-To run a single test whitin a script use:
+To run a single test within a script use:

     # nosetests tests/topology_tests:test_name

-use `-s` opt to prevent nosetest to capture stdout.
+use `-s` opt to prevent nosetests to capture stdout.

 use `-v` opt to obtain a more verbose output.